Laverlin/Yet-Another-Sailing-App/README.md

 - Route View, advanced Waypoint mode to track your way along specified route
 - Laps view

-In **Route** (NEW) mode you may track you way along specified route.
+In **Route** mode you may track you way along specified route.
 There will be displayed SOG, COG, VMG, Course to closest waypoint, amount of way points along the route (and the current WP), distance to WP, distance to finish, distance covered and Cross-track error.
 The Navionics (navionics.com) is used to setup the route.
 **Note** This mode is not available on D2/Bravo/Titanium and Fx3/HR watches due to low available memory on these devices.